abrohit/Daily-Update-Automation/README.md

   An awesome tool to update you with your schedule every morning!
  </p>

 Work in progress!
-F1 race updates and University holiday notification works.
+F1 race updates, Class schedule, and University holiday notification works.
 Will be built soon!

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents